gferreira/fb-variable-spacing/README.md

 Variable Spacing
 ================

-Workflow and tools to add a spacing axis to variable fonts.
+Tools to add a spacing axis to variable fonts.

 Background
 ----------